TGrochowski87/home-cookbook/README.md

 <td align="center">
 <p align="justify">Clicking on any shopping list opens the view with its details.</p>

-<p align="justify">There is no option to add items to the list of ingredients copied from recipes, but besides that, the list can be edited freely and all changes get saved automatically on closing the view or the application.</p>
+<p align="justify">There is no option to add items to the sublist with ingredients copied from recipes, but besides that, the list can be edited freely and all changes get saved automatically on closing the view or the application.</p>
 </td>
 </tr>